carli2/CarlaDB/README.md

 - Column register: Maps column names to column IDs.
 - Column Pool: The data!
 - Bytecode cache: Map from SHA256sum to compiled machine code

+## SQL, GraphQL, NoSQL frontends
+Frontends basically translate incoming queries from a query language to bytecode that is sent to an execution engine.
+The execution opens a response channel that internal callbacks can write results to.